 - planned courses, teaching, basic training in teaching and learning and/or other departmental work;

 Since 2021-01-01 there is a new routine at admission regarding the individual study plan.
 Read more under Application.

 The individual study plan should be followed up annually and revised where necessary.
-The annual follow-up is conducted by the doctoral student and principal supervisor in consultation with other supervisors and examiners.
+The annual follow-up is conducted by the PhD student and principal supervisor in consultation with other supervisors and examiners.

 The report produced by the annual follow-up should detail how the work on the thesis and implementation of theoretical aspects of the programme are progressing in relation to the individual study plan.

 If major changes are made to the plan, these should be reported to the Research Training Committee (KUF) on a special form.
 Such changes could include a change in supervisor, addition or removal of a supervisor, significant alterations to a research plan or significant changes to the thesis timetable.
 Decisions about a new study plan following a revision are taken by the Chair of the KUF.